 The Duke of Soleanna: A caring father concerned for his people, or a selfish, vile man who caused the events of the game?

-Mephiles (and by extension Solaris): Angry at the whole world for daring to experiment on him, or destructive Mad God who inherently wanted to destroy everything?
+Mephiles (and by extension Solaris): Angry at the whole world for daring to experiment on him, or destructive Mad God who always wanted to destroy everything?

-Do the guards just not care about Elise's well-being?
+Do the guards and priests just not care about Elise's well-being?
 Their Knights and Knaves puzzle and multi-staged test that takes up so much time that the heroes arrive in time to see Elise crash and burn seem to say so.

 Ass Pull: Mephiles proves at the start of the final episode that he can summon all of the Chaos Emeralds to him whenever he wants.
 This is rather incredible, considering the trouble people normally have to go through to get them, even if he is half of a Physical God.
 Unfortunately, like many things, this dips into his Complexity Addiction on why he didn't do that in Silver's time, with Iblis right out there.